echo2echo/passwordGenerator/README.md

 An Outlook/Microsoft account password can be 256 characters long.

-Change the length parameter in the URLs below for how long you would like your password to be.
+Change the length parameter in the URLs below for how long you would like your rendered password to be.

 ### Retrieve a password with a web browser...